Mexican Congress eyes quick telecoms laws approval

-MEXICO CITY (Reuters) - Mexico’s Senate on Friday aims to pass long-delayed legislation setting out the fine print of a major reform of the phone and TV markets that seeks to curb the power of multibillionaire Carlos Slim and broadcaster Televisa.
+MEXICO CITY, July 2 (Reuters) - Mexico’s Senate on Friday aims to pass long-delayed legislation setting out the fine print of a major reform of the phone and TV markets that seeks to curb the power of multibillionaire Carlos Slim and broadcaster Televisa.

 On Tuesday, the Senate presented a revised draft of the so-called secondary laws needed to implement President Enrique Pena Nieto’s 2013 overhaul of the telecoms and broadcasting sectors, where immense powers are concentrated in few hands.